 Federal law and guidance on this subject should be reviewed together with this section.

 - Certain employers must provide leave to employees who are elected officials to allow the elected official to perform his or her duties.
-See Elected Official Leave.
+See Elected Official and State Board Leave.

-- Volunteer emergency responders, such as volunteer firefighters, also may be entitled to leave.
-See Emergency Responder's Leave.
+- A volunteer emergency responder, such as volunteer firefighter, may be entitled to leave.
+See Emergency Responder Leave.